toeggel/ReadTheDocs/docs/game/survival-of-the-fittest-platformer.md

     - ...
     - Such an ability might only last against one obstacle (e.g. armor lets you run through one spike)
   - Architect gets random obstacles.
+  - **Multiplayer**
+    - One needs to run from left to right, the other from right to left.
+After each run the player can place a obstacle.